hyperledger-labs/fabric-operations-console/packages/athena/docs/permission_apis.md

 ```

 ## 7. List users
-This API is intended for software only (saas must use IAM for api keys).
 List all users, their roles, username and date created.
 - **Method**: GET
 - **Route**: `/api/v[123]/permissions/users` || `/ak/api/v[123]/permissions/users`